Emergent literacies: Infant emergent literacy

-Music in Infant/Toddler Emergent Literacy
+Music in infant/toddler emergent literacy

 Emergency literacy in both infants and toddlers will rely more on sounds and recognition than actual reading and writing as words and their structures are not fully developed by both age groups.
 The addition of music and song into an infant/toddler's storytelling allows for their own language skills to further develop by being able to recognize and repeat songs sung by their caregivers.
 When melodies are accompanied with books recognition of said melody will allow the infant/toddler to identify that specific book with what is being heard by them.
 They may be able to then repeat phrases in a song indicating their understanding of what is being sung from the book to them.
 Using music allows for a more interactive learning environment where infants and toddlers can associate these melodies and tunes to familiar everyday children's stories to build their vocabulary and understanding of everyday functions.

-Adult Emergent Biliteracy
+Adult emergent biliteracy

 Emergent literacy does not just occur in childhood.
 It can occur in adulthood, and it is very common among second-language students, also referred to as L2 writers.
 Many L2 writers lack certain literacy skills due to informal primary education whether it be a result of war, cultural customs, social class, or civil conflict.
 Different types of literacy is harder to develop in adulthood, like print literacy.
 This can be due to the fact that adult learners have to learn both grapheme-phoneme correspondences as well as an entire lexicon in a new language.
 Adults do have higher print awareness, but it is also difficult for the teachers to carry out instructions.
 A struggle L2 teachers see among their students is the inability to transition from classroom activities and apply those skills into individual writing.
 Researching L2 writers and their experiences creates a conflicting ethical question: how do we research these groups?
 But this issue in question brings attention to needed research that encourages diversity and inclusion in adult emergent literacy.

-Emergent Literacy in Atypical Students
+Emergent literacy in atypical students

 An explanatory study was conducted to explore the emergent literacy skills within Spanish speaking children with developmental language disorder (DLD).
 Developmental Language Disorder is defined by ones inability or struggle with language comprehension skills that is not related to factors like genetics, autism, or brain injuries.
 Compared to the typically developed control group of children, code-related literacy skills were weaker among those in the DLD group.
 The results of this study propose the theory that there is a universal experience for those with developmental disorders and reading development, with no regards to the language they speak.
 Those with DLD often have difficulties with production of oral speech as well as written language.
 Additional cross-linguistic research is needed to explore whether early struggles really allude to reading disabilities in adulthood, but the study shows representation in research for children who are not deemed "typical" and it shows that emergent literacy looks different in every child.